EnterpriseDB/hdfs_fdw/README.md

   * `enable_join_pushdown`: Similar to the server-level option, but can be configured at table level as well.
 Default is `true`.

+GUC variables:

+  * `hdfs_fdw.enable_order_by_pushdown`: If `true`, pushes the order by operation to the foreign server, instead of fetching rows from the foreign server and performing the sort locally.
+Default is `false`.

 Using HDFS FDW with Apache Hive on top of Hadoop
 -----